Jarlzc/tripal/README.md

 -Tripal - A Platform for Making New Trip pals

 ## General info
+Original created by Jarlzc and leeroydon1994
-This project is under construction for impovement.
+This project is improved by Jarlzc

 ## Installation